Cupnfish/Cupnfish-log/2021/bevy experience.md

 ```rust
     Query<(&Transform,&Speed),Or<(With<Player>,With<Creature>)>>
 ```

+When a query has more than one component, it is necessary to use parentheses to pass the components in a tuple.

-  // TODO: from here and below
+// TODO: Not clear what is meant here
-When a query has more than one component, it is necessary to use parentheses to pass more than one component as a tuple.
-Likewise, many filters pass parameters as tuples.
-Using `Or`, of course, is often used with `Option`, such as querying both the position and speed of the player and the creature, as well as the player specific component, the player’s power, you can write the query as follows:
+Likewise, many filters pass parameters as tuples. `Or` often comes with `Option`, such as querying both the position and speed of the player and the creature, as well as the player-specific component, the player’s power, you can write the query as follows:

 ```rust
     Query<(&Transform,&Speed,Option<&PlayerPower>),Or<(With<Player>,With<Creature>)>>
 ```

+// TODO: do  we have to explain that thisng below or it is obvious.
+If not obvious, provide another example with checking for Some
 The resulting query with `Some(PlayerPower)` is definitely a `Player`, so treat it in the usual rust-like manner.

 ### QuerySet

-When queries in a `system` conflict with each other, a compiled run triggers a panic: `xxx has conflicting queries`.
-That’s where `QuerySet` comes in.
+When queries in a `system` conflict with each other, they cause a panic: `xxx has conflicting queries`.
+That’s where `QuerySet` is handy.

 For example, here are two queries: